MJDarling-web/IndieProject/timeLog.md

 ## Week 16
 1 hour on recording and prep for project presentation 1 hour on reviewing feedback and adjusting plan for the next 2 days before submitting final project.
+3 hours in updates to edit/delete, log4j, and javadocs.
+2 hours AWS delployment - didn't work, having issues with auth now but moving forward for application submission and will revist in V2
+2 verifying daotests are working as needed
+2 hours css/styling updates and checking for any spelling errors